Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values

-The new algorithm is called "\bkm" due to the periodic changes in codebook size (and accordingly, we chose the naming of steps 1 and 3 above).
+The purpose of a breathing cycle is to position the $m$ additional centroids to minimize the SSE, and subsequently remove $m$ centroids without significantly increasing the SSE thus leading to an improved solution with $k$ centroids.
+Usually, the removed centroids differ from the added ones, effectively leading to non-local movements of the centroids.

-Several questions need to be answered to complete the description of the approach (and are subject of the following sections): \begin{itemize} \item Where should new centroids be inserted during the "Breathe in" step? \item Which centroids should be deleted in the "Breathe out" step? \item When should the algorithm terminate? \end{itemize}
+Because of the periodic changes in codebook size, we refer to the new algorithm as ``\bkm.''
+Several questions must be addressed to complete the description of the approach, which are covered in the following sections: \begin{itemize} \item Where should new centroids be inserted during the ``breathe in'' step? \item Which centroids should be deleted in the ``breathe out'' step? \item When should the algorithm terminate? \end{itemize}